Farenheith/base-project-config/README.md

 This command will:
 * create .editorconfig
 * create tslint.json
+* create test folder if it doesn't exist;
+* create test folder if it doesn't exist;
 * create test/tslint.json

 ## How to create all the config files?